-So what do we do when the “independent tribunals of justice” have failed in their duties as guardians of the rights of people?
+But what do we do when the “independent tribunals of justice” have failed in their duties as guardians of the rights of people?
 The fantastic thing about our founders was they understood human nature.
 Alexander Hamilton stated that “experience is the oracle of truth; and where its responses are unequivocal; they ought to be conclusive and sacred.”
 Our founders learned from their own history that people would become inattentive to their rights; that tyranny would attempt to reassert itself as it had time and time again.
-Understanding this, James Madison continued with his speech in 1789 to offer a “plan B” to the courts:
+Knowing this, James Madison continued with his speech in 1789 explaining there is a more powerful check of federal power than the courts:

 Beside this security there is a great probability that such a declaration in the federal system would be enforced; because the state legislatures will jealously and closely watch the operation of this government, and be able to resist with more effect every assumption of power than any other power on earth can do; and the greatest opponents to a federal government admit the state legislatures to be sure guardians of the people’s liberty. (emphasis added)